kenlasko/k8s/argocd/README.md

 # Other Info
 ## Temporarily Disabling Updates
-When going on vacation, its prudent to disable auto-updates of Helm-based resources.
-These can be denoted by the asterisk in the `Target Revision` field.
-Instead of manually updating the `Target Revision` field, you can set `timeout.reconciliation: 0s` in [configmap.yaml](configmap.yaml)
+When going on vacation, its prudent to disable auto-updates of resources.
+This can be relatively easily done en-masse by doing a `Find in Folder` in VSCode for `selfHeal: true` with `null #temporarily disabled for vacation`.
+The comment helps to avoid accidentally replacing nulls from other manifests when reverting.
+To resume auto-updates, do the opposite.